mliew21396/remote-work/week-3/gps1-2/README.md

 ## Release 2: Position the Elements
 Now's the time to position all of the HTML elements based on the wireframe you created.
 Use CSS as much as possible.
 It's considered bad practice to incorporate styling into HTML tags.
+Use CSS only to create the two columns.
+You will not need to add anything to the HTML to do this.

 HINT: Add `background-color` to each element to see where each element is to help you position them.